 For more information regarding loan laptops and desktop computers on campus, please see the Library's Computer facilities.

-Exam mode B: Invigilated exams using Inspera Exam Portal (IEP).
-If you have an IEP exam and you are located in Auckland, you are still able to come onto campus to sit your exam if you wish.
-Please note that the university desktop computers are not set up with the Inspera Exam Portal, so it is encouraged that you bring your own device with the Portal downloaded.
+Exam mode B: Invigilated exams using Inspera Integrity Browser (IIB, previously IEP - Inspera Exam Portal).
+If you have an IIB (previously IEP) exam and you are located in Auckland, you are still able to come onto campus to sit your exam if you wish.
+Please note that the university desktop computers are not set up with IIB (previously IEP), so it is encouraged that you bring your own device with IIB (previously IEP) downloaded.

 For device specifications, please see Invigilated (supervised) examinations.

 Exam mode D: On-campus computer-based exams.
 We encourage students to bring their own device for this mode of exam; however, there is the option of using the desktop computers set up in the exam rooms.